satwikkansal/wtfpython/README.md

 # Contributing

 All patches are Welcome!
-Filing an [issue](https://github.com/satwikkansal/wtfpython/issues/new) first before submitting a patch will be appreciated :) Please see [CONTRIBUTING.md](/CONTRIBUTING.md) for further details.
+Please see [CONTRIBUTING.md](/CONTRIBUTING.md) for further details.

-For discussions, either create a new [issue](https://github.com/satwikkansal/wtfpython/issues/new) or ping on the Gitter [channel](https://gitter.im/wtfpython/Lobby)
+For discussions, you can either create a new [issue](https://github.com/satwikkansal/wtfpython/issues/new) or ping on the Gitter [channel](https://gitter.im/wtfpython/Lobby)

 # Acknowledgements